KingHakoob/angular-pokemon-lecture/README.md

     ng generate component ./components/pokemon

 4. Routing
+    Angular has routing set up by default
+    You set your routes inside of the routes array in the app.routes.ts file {
+            path: 'This is where you set the url route you want',
+            component: This is where you put the component you want to load, when at that url route },

 5. Services & Fetching
 6. Interfaces

 7. Passing data - Parent to child & Display fetched data
 8. Pipes
 9. User input